stakater-archive/StakaterCloudDocs-Archived/content/sre/introduction/sro-key-differentiators.md

-# Stakater Agility Platform Key Differentiators
+# Stakater App Agility Platform Key Differentiators

-Stakater Agility Platform is a true hybrid-cloud enabler.
-All components of Stakater Agility Platform use common standards which can run on any cloud service, so it is easy for you to run in a hybrid environment, as well as migrate from one cloud to another.
+Stakater App Agility Platform is a true hybrid-cloud enabler.
+All components of Stakater App Agility Platform use common standards which can run on any cloud service, so it is easy for you to run in a hybrid environment, as well as migrate from one cloud to another.
 We don’t just run the platform, we enable it for you, giving you substantial Return on your Investment

 - We support infra nodes, i.e. we fully manage nodes that run any operational services of your choice.
 - We manage the operational services as well; and provide uptime on them.